By Cody Petterson

 This is precisely why you never hear actual environmentalists — people who actually center the environment in their life and work — make the preposterous argument that we should vote against a patently environmental initiative because it might result in an excess of democracy.
 Even if one were strongly opposed in principle to plebiscites, it defies reason to argue that the purported sins of the plebiscite are of greater seriousness than the climate and habitat impacts of sprawl-promoting GPAs.

 "But we're going to have a Democratic majority on the Board in 2020."

-First, there's no guarantee Democrats will in fact take back the Board of Supervisors.
+First, there is no guarantee Democrats will take the Board of Supervisors.
 Most of those individuals pushing this argument already understand that.
-We'll almost certainly add D-1, but D-3 could remain in Gaspar's hands — hands that we would never trust with our General Plan, our Climate Action Plan, and the fate of our backcountry.
+We'll almost certainly add D-1, but D-3 could remain in Gaspar's hands — hands that neither you or I would ever trust with our General Plan, our Climate Action Plan, and the fate of our backcountry.

 Second, even if we secure a majority, I have no faith that our majority would be immune to the inducements of the BIA, sprawl developers, and the various interest groups they suborn with paltry cuts of their windfall profits.
 I trust almost no one to consistently do the right thing for the environment.
 Certainly none of our elected officials.
 Not without sustained pressure from the environmental community.
 Not when there are powerful, deep-pocketed interest groups inducing them to do the wrong thing.